Nepomuk/HDL-radiation-tools/README.md

         use work.${packageName}.all;

-2. Link the mirror signals to the acutal flip flop values.
-This is needed to determine, which value is the current one and which is the "switched value".
+2. _Optional step_: Link the mirror signals to the acutal flip flop values.
+If you are sticking to unchanged standard cells, this is needed to determine, which value is the current one and which is the "switched value".

         process begin
           for i in 0 to N_FLIPFLOPS-1 loop